Kobete – A Sephardic recipe from our Israeli family. Similar to Turkish kobete, but made with a filling of meat, tomatoes, potatoes and pine nuts.

 - 1 egg yolk

-- 9x13 inch glass baking dish, baking sheet, nonstick skillet, large mixing bowl, clean kitchen towel, pastry brush.
+You will also need: 9x13 inch glass baking dish, baking sheet, nonstick skillet, large mixing bowl, clean kitchen towel, pastry brush

 - Defrost puff pastry.
 Place a rack in the lower part of the oven and place baking sheet on it.
 Preheat oven and baking sheet to 425 degrees F.